Measuring the Complexity of Countable Presburger Models: Non-Plain Presburger Groups

 \begin{theorem}[Essentially Theorem 1.8 in \cite{Reed-et-al}] If $G$ is a countable ordered abelian group, then $G$ is computably categorical on a cone if and only if $G$ has a finite basis. \end{theorem}

 By Theorem \ref{robust pSR}, we get the following corollary:

 \begin{corollary} An ordered abelian group has a $\Sigma^{in}_3$ Scott sentence if and only if it has a finite basis. \end{corollary}

 Note that the standard Presburger group $\Z$ has dimension $1$, and all other Presburger groups have dimension at least $2$.
 In fact, the Presburger groups with dimension $2$ are exactly those of the form $\Z[\hat r]$ (as in Definition \ref{A[r]}).
+To see this let $P$ be a Presburger group with dimension $2$.
+There exists an infinite element $X\in P$ such that $\{1,X\}$ is a basis for $P$.
+It will follow that $P\cong \Z[\hat r]$ where $\rho(X)=\hat{r}$.

 It should be noted that unlike with vector spaces, it is not necessary for every element of an ordered abelian group $G$ to be a linear combination of elements of a basis of $G$.
 For example, $\{2\}$ is a basis of $\Z$.
 However, we do get a similar property: